supermarsx/voicekeyboard/readme.md

 # VoiceKeyboard

-Simple voice-to-text hotkey utility using Faster-Whisper and Silero VAD.
+Simple voice-to-text utility using Faster-Whisper and Silero VAD.

 ## Development